Vectorredz/cs32-mp1/DETAILS.md

 - If `rand() <= RAND_MAX / 2` it will return `false`.

 #### Helpers: `_promoteLevel(l, fromRight) -> Level`
-Useful helper function that is called whenever inserting `SkipNodes` to the `SkipList`.
+Useful helper function that is called whenever inserting a `SkipNode` to a `SkipList`.

-It has while loop that iterates as long as it satisfied the condition: `l->currHeight < l->maxHeight && _flipCoin() == true` since, the skipList aims to make new Level above the current level whenever the flipping of coin lands `heads` otherwise it will just maintain its current level.\
+It has a while loop that iterates as long as it satisfies the condition: `l->currHeight < l->maxHeight && _flipCoin() == true` since, the skipList aims to make a new Level above the current level whenever the flipping of coin lands `heads` otherwise it will just maintain its current level.\
 Inside the iteration, it checks first if the current level of the `SkipNode` is the topmost, since you can only `_makeLevel` whenever your `SkipNode` is at the top.
 It cannot add between levels.
-Moreover, it also updates the `cachedRightWidth` whenever `_promoteLevel` is called by `push_right`.
+Moreover, it also updates the `cachedRightWidth` everytime `_promoteLevel` is called by `push_right`.

 After the first `if` condition it will now go update its pointers and settle to the newly created level.
-In this level you create a **newNode** that will be inserted just above the **current node**.
+In this level you allocate memory for a **newNode** that will be inserted just above the **current node**.

 #### Helpers: `_demoteLevel(l, currLevel, fromRight)`
 Unlike the` _promoteLevel` it will do the reverse of promoting the level hence, by pruning the level instead.